scgsantos/MoelasWare/req/REQ_1.1-Create_a_Quizz.md

 - RSK (Risk management)

-## Extensions
+## Alternative Path

-* 1. (a) The conditions about filling a quiz are not met:
-        1. The app does not let you submit the quiz if you have not chosen a question name, descrition and/or a category for the quiz
-		2. Quiz is saved if it was not completed but had the question name and the category filled, being added to the list of unfinished quizzes

-* 2. (a) Web failure of any sort during submission:
+1. (a) Web failure of any sort during creation:
-		1. Quiz current state is saved and can be submited in the resume a previously created quiz option
+        1. Quiz current state is saved as a draft and the user can finish the submition later

+1. (a) The user selects "Submit"
+        1. (a) All the information hasn't yet been filled:
+                1.The app alerts the user with the following mensage:  "Submit: You must enter all fields".
+        2 (a) Every information is filled correctly
+                1. The app sends the quiz for review
+                2. The app alerts the user with the following message: (à espera que funfe)